istio/istio.io/README.md

 1. Run `make release-1.4.0`.
 This make target will change some variables in `master` and `release-1.3` as needed, and create a new branch `release-1.4` for the new version.

-    - For a dry run before official release, run `make release-1.4.0-dry-run`, which will only create a new branch `release-1.4-dry-run`.
+    - For a dry run before official release, run `make release-1.4.0-dry-run`, which will only create a new branch `release-1.4-dry-run`, and not touch any other branches.

 1. Go to the istio.io project on [Netlify](https://netlify.com) and do the following: